Choose the Right Doors for a Glass Wall System

 Back in the sixties, natural light was believed unnecessary for employee health.
 It was also believed windows would be distracting, create higher energy bills, and even cause eye strain and headaches.
 As a result, a wave of windowless construction and decades-long reign of fluorescent lighting occured that had some part to play in the ‘sick building syndrome’ throughout the eighties.

-A survey of 1,600 office workers across North America found that the No.1 thing employees wanted wasn’t fancy perks, they just want consistent access to natural light.
+A survey of 1,600 office workers across North America found that the No.1 thing employees wanted wasn’t fancy perks; they just want consistent access to natural light.
 And a view would be good too!

 A collaborative study by the Interdepartmental Neuroscience program at Northwestern University in Chicago showed that employees with windows in the workplace slept an average of 46 minutes more per night than those without.
 Exposure to natural light enhances your body’s Vitamin D repository, promoting growth and bone development, fortifying your immune system, and supporting prevention of everything from cancer to heart disease.
 Plus, natural light can counteract the negative effects of sleep-disrupting blue light.